Guidance On Legionnaires' Disease For Landlords

 Legionella bacteria are found in the natural environment and may contaminate and grow in water systems, including domestic hot and cold water systems.
 They survive low temperatures and thrive at temperatures between 20 - 45°C if the conditions are right.
 They are killed by high temperatures at 60°C or above.

-WARNING - some consultants and letting agents are misinterpreting or misunderstanding landlord's responsibilities regarding legionella risks.
+Some consultants and letting agents are misinterpreting or misunderstanding landlord's responsibilities regarding legionella risks.
 They are claiming that Guidance from HSE is somehow new legislation imposing new requirements on residential landlords.
 This is wrong.
 The HSE themselves say that the legislation has not been changed and any misinterpretation/misunderstanding can impose unnecessary financial burdens on landlords where they have been charged for legionella testing certificates that they do not actually need.
 HSE emphasise that legionella testing/sampling is generally not required in domestic hot water systems and then only in exceptional circumstances.

 Landlords are under a duty to ensure that the risk of exposure to tenants, residents and visitors by Legionella is properly assessed and controlled.